greg7mdp/rippled/docs/sidechain/spec.md

 destination chain.

 The `SidechainCreate` transaction adds a sidechain ledger object to the account.
-This contains the two door accounts, the asset type that will be put into trust on the mainchain, the wrapped asset type on the sidechain, and the reward amount in XRP per signature.
-Optional, the minimum amount of XRP needed for an account create transaction for the mainchain, the minimum amount of XRP needed for an account create transaction for the sidechain may be specified.
-Currently, this ledger object can never be deleted (tho this my change) and adding this ledger object means the signatures specified in this object may move funds from this account.
-If this amount is not specified, the `SidechainXChainAccountCreate` (see below) will be disabled for this sidechain.
+This contains the two door accounts (one of which must be the same as the sender of this transaction), the asset type that will be put into trust on the mainchain, the wrapped asset type on the sidechain, and the reward amount in XRP per signature.
+Optional, the minimum amount of XRP needed for an "account create" transaction for the mainchain, the minimum amount of XRP needed for an "account create" transaction for the sidechain may be specified (only if this is an XRP to XRP sidechain).
+If the amount is not specified, the `SidechainXChainAccountCreate` (see below) will be disabled for this sidechain.
+Currently, this ledger object can never be deleted (tho this my change) and adding this ledger object means the sidechain specific transactions sent from other accounts may move funds from this account.

 A cross-chain transfer, as described in the section above, requires an account on the destination chain to checkout a "cross-chain sequence number".
 This makes it difficult to create new accounts using cross-chain transfers.
 A dedicated transaction is used to create accounts: `SidechainXChainAccountCreate`.
-This specifies the same information as a `SidechainXChainTransfer`, but the destination account is not longer optional, and the amount is in XRP.
+This specifies information similar to the `SidechainXChainTransfer` transaction, but the destination account is no longer optional, a signature reward amount must be specified, and this transaction will only work for XRP to XRP sidechains.
 The XRP amount must be greater than or equal to the min creation amount specified in the sidechain ledger object.
 If this optional amount is not present, the transaction will fail.
 Once this transaction is submitted, it works similarly to a cross-chain transfer, except the signatures are collected on a `XChainAccountCreateState` ledger object on the door account.
-If the account already exists, the transaction will fail.
-Accounts created this must be undeletable or the the signatures could be resubmitted to collect the funds more than once.
+If the account already exists, the transaction will attempt to transfer the funds to the existing account.
+To prevent transaction replay, the transactions that create the accounts on the destination chain must execute in the same relative order as the the initiating `SidechainXChainAccountCreate` transactions on the source chain.
+This transaction ordering requirement means this transaction should only be enabled where an account can not inadventantly (or malicously) block subsequent transactions by failing to deliver signatures.
+If the witness servers themselves submit the signatures, they are already trusted not to be malicious and are designed to reliably submit the required signatures.

 The `SidechainAddWitness` transaction is used to by witness servers (or accounts that use witness servers) to add a witness's attestation that some event